This page will discuss thrush and breastfeeding tips, advice and natural cures.

 - Diabetes in the mom... read more on breastfeeding with diabetes

-- Antibiotics taken during pregnancy or during labor. can increase the risk of breast infections like thrush
+- Antibiotics taken during pregnancy or while breastfeeding. can increase the risk of breast infections like thrush

 - Antibiotics given to baby can also increase the risk of a thrush infection